namecheap/ilc/docs/multi-domains.md

 1. Let's add the handler of the **404** error, to do it click on the **Routes** item in the left sidebar menu (you will be forwarded to this link).

 1. At the top of the body click on **Show special**, to set the checkbox to active state.
 You will see a list of special routes (for now there are routes only for 404 pages).
+**NB:** the 404 route without a specified domain name is can't be removed and is used as a fallback for all domains, so you can use one default 404 for all domains.

 1. At the top right corner, click **Create special route** (you will be forwarded to this link).
     1. In the **Special role** field choose **404**;